 Abilities: Chlorophyll / Sap Sipper / Serene Grace

-Though a rarer sight than the omnipresent Venusaur as a Chlorophyll sweeper, Sawsbuck is nonetheless a deadly offensive threat with its dangerous Swords Dance set.
-With its unique dual STAB, and Jump Kick or Nature Power (Earthquake in WiFi battles) for coverage, Sawsbuck can hit a wide range of threats very hard.
-If given the opportunity to set up, it can easily sweep entire teams that lack the Fighting-type priority it hates.
-A little less threatening is the four attacks set, which is an excellent revenge killer available to sun teams, as it outspeeds almost the entire metagame, while still being able to switch moves.
-It should be noted, however, that this set lacks the power to carry out a clean sweep, and is therefore generally less of a threat.
-Megahorn will typically be used in the fourth slot in order to revenge kill Latios and Latias, as well as to hit opposing Grass-types harder, making Sawsbuck very hard to stop.
+Though a much rarer sight than the omnipresent Venusaur as a Chlorophyll sweeper, Sawsbuck is nonetheless a deadly offensive threat in the sun.
+With its unique dual STAB typing and Jump Kick or Nature Power (Earthquake in Wi-Fi battles) for coverage, Sawsbuck can hit a wide range of threats very hard.
+If given the opportunity to set up with Swords Dance, it can easily sweep entire teams that lack the Fighting-type priority it hates.
+It can also surprise foes like Latios, Latias, and Celebi with Megahorn, punching large holes in teams.

 Base Stats:70 HP / 130 Atk / 100 Def / 55 SpA / 80 SpD / 65 Spe